AK-Engineer/Incu2020/Data_Analyses/README.md

 # DATA ANALYSES
-Here you can find the exercise aboutData Analysis module.
+Here you can find the exercise(at the end of the file) about Data Analysis module.